Georgia Dog Bite Lawyers

 2 Ways to Establish Liability:

-O.C.G.A.
-51-2-7 says “a person who owns or keeps a vicious or dangerous animal of any kind and who, by careless management or by allowing the animal to go at liberty, causes injury to another person who does not provoke the injury by his own act may be liable in damages to the person so injured.”
-Because of this wording, Georgia is classified as a “one bite free” state.
-It might be hard to prove liability if a dog is inside his home, a friend comes over and is bitten while sitting on the couch.
-If there was absolutely no aggressive behavior before that then recovery could be problematic.
+O.C.G.A. § 51-2-7 says “a person who owns or keeps a vicious or dangerous animal of any kind and who, by careless management or by allowing the animal to go at liberty, causes injury to another person who does not provoke the injury by his own act may be liable in damages to the person so injured."
+And in 1985 the Georgia General Assembly added this second sentence: "In proving vicious propensity, it shall be sufficient to show that the animal was required to be at heel or on a leash by an ordinance of a city, county, or consolidated government, and the said animal was at the time of the occurrence not at heel or on a leash…”

 So how creative can we get showing prior incidents of aggression?
 Georgia courts have ruled that a dog barking, growling, or showing its teeth is not enough to show prior aggression.
 3 The plaintiff must show a prior lunge, a chase, a prior bite, or even the killing of someone's household pet.
 There is no breed specific strict liability standard to stereotypical aggressive breeds.